2022–23 Taichung Suns season

-The 2022–23 Taichung Suns season was the franchise's 2nd season, its second season in the T1 League, its 2nd in Taichung City.
+The 2022–23 Taichung Suns season was the franchise's 2nd season, its second season in the T1 League.
+The Suns were with Wang Wei-Chieh as their general manager.
 On July 1, 2022, the Taoyuan Pilots hired Iurgi Caminos, the head coach of the Taichung Wagor Suns, as their new head coach.
 On September 18, the Suns promoted Alberto Garcia, the assistant coach of the Taichung Wagor Suns, as their new head coach.
-On October 25, the Suns named Chris Gavina as their new head coach.
+On October 25, the Suns hired Chris Gavina as their new head coach.